eslint/eslint/docs/rules/yoda.md

 ## Rule Details

-This rule is aimed at disallowing Yoda conditions in JavaScript.
+This rule takes one argument.
+If it is `"never"` then comparisons must never be a Yoda condition.
+If `"always"`, then the literal must always come first.
+The default is `"never"`.

 The following patterns are considered warnings: